JonKragskow/Waveplot/README.md

 # Waveplot

-This is the git repository for the [waveplot](waveplot) source-code.
+This is the git repository for the [waveplot](https://www.waveplot.com) source-code.

-The code is freely available, and I ask that you cite it if you use it or the website.
+Please cite the following if you use the website

+CITATION

+## Running locally

 Each web app is in `apps/name_app.py`, where `name` changes based on the app.
 Supplemental functions are given in `apps/name.py`.

-To run the code, first install the dependencies via `pip`
+To run the code, first install dependencies via `pip`

 ```
 pip install -r requirements.txt